mileeeeeeeeeeeeee/E-commerce-Sales-and-Supply-Chain-Dashboard/README.md

 ## Problem Statement
 Some problems were identified from this dataset:
-1. Over the three-year period, sales showed a steady decrease.
+1. **Over the three-year period, sales showed a steady decrease**.
 In 2015, total sales were around $10.62M.
 Sales slightly dropped by 0.2% to $10.60M in 2016.
 By 2017, sales continued to fall to $10.14M, decreasing about 4.3% from the previous years.
-2. Another noticeable problems is the delivery performance.
-Almost half of all deliveries were classified as late.
+2. Another noticeable problems is the delivery performance. **Almost half of all deliveries were classified as late**.
 This means that only around half of the shipments reached customer on time.
 Such condition could easily reduce customer satisfaction and eventually impact future sales.
 <p align="center">
   <img width="400" height="200" alt="image" src="https://github.com/user-attachments/assets/f07ece0e-d238-4636-aeb7-888fabb32ce5" />
 </p>

 ## Objective
+Based on the problems above, the dashboard will be created to help the Supply Chain Management tracks how sales, profit, and delivery performance evolve over time.
+Through this dashboard, the team can quickly **spot inefficiencies in e-commerce performance, monitor key metrics, and plan improvements that lead to more efficient and reliable operations.**

+## Building the Dashboard
-## Data Understanding
+### Data Understanding
 The dashboard focuses on analyzing Key Performance Indicator (KPI) and Logistic Indicator.
 Therefore, the main columns used in the analysis are listed below:
 - Sales per customer: Total sales value per customer
 - Benefit per order: Total profit generated from each order placed